dQw4w9WgXcQ/osrs-pathfinder/README.md

 links using A*.

 In the image below, cyan lines represent the link path, while blue lines represent the tile path.
-The colored areas represent "Components", which are islands of contiguous tiles connected by links.
+The colored areas represent "components", which are islands of contiguous tiles connected by links.

 Links are doors, stairs, ships, and other shortcuts.
 During graph generation, Distances between links (through components) are calculated to create the weighted Dijkstra's graph.
 An edge is added from each link to all other links